Eden33/arduino-playground/README.md

 This sketch uses a KY-023 joystick.
 It demonstrates:
 - How to read data from the joystick and print it to serial out.
-- How to use registers to change the pin mode and write or read from the pins.
+- How to use registers to change the pin mode and write or read to/from the pins.

 ![joystick-v-1_0_bb.png](joystick-v-1_0/joystick-v-1_0_bb.png)